UsernameTaken420/veritasVeniat/content/posts/blogstack.md

 ### Minimal AWS knowledge to the rescue

 [AWS Amplify Hosting](https://docs.aws.amazon.com/amplify/latest/userguide/welcome.html) turned out to be the answer to my plight, straight-up taking the latest Github commit, running `hugo server` and hosting the result.

+### Lord of my domain

+Next logical step was, of course, actually purchasing the doman for the site.
+This was also done through AWS, in particular, AWS Route 53 turned out to be quite intuitive for going through the process.